Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Zm5JwUYCe8M.md

 ### Transcript

-> uh ceiling power months are new yes it's not like it's it's coming
+> ceiling power months are new yes it's not like it's it's coming